voshawn/functional-meetup/meetup-09/PITCHME.md

 - Doesn't work for mobile apps.
 - No offline support.
 - Not great for big / complex apps with lots of interactions.
+- Uses more memory on the server compared to stateless requests.
 @ulend

 ---